dalatgit/flutter_desktop_test/README_english.md

 **What needs to be improved**

 - [Flutter's accessibility guide](https://docs.flutter.dev/development/accessibility-and-localization/accessibility) needs to be expanded and improved.
 Luckily Flutter is very popular so many tutorials are available in the Internet.
+- While inside the input text field the screen reader says nothing if you navigate the text using the arrow keys.
+This has already been reported as an [accessibility issue](https://github.com/flutter/flutter/issues/95556) in their github.

 **Conclusion**